Celebrate Independence Day in Baja LasVegastan!

 Date:

 Independence Day is observed on the Third Sunday of July.
 (Note how conveniently this is centered between the USA Independence Day and the USA Labor Day.)
-This celebration next would have occurred on Sunday, July 19, 2020.
+This celebration next occurrs on Sunday, July 16, 2023.

 Yes, this date has some issues, in that:

-This fine idea – traditional vs. observed – actually came from the USA, our vassal!
-Just because the USA is going straight to hell in a hand-basket is no reason to reject some of its better ideas – such as having "President's Day" be observed on the third Monday of February, regardless of the traditional days in February which appear on the birth certificates of both Washington and Lincoln.
-Hey, the Soviet Union always observed Lenin's – and Stalin's – Birthdays on the traditional days.
+• This fine idea -- traditional vs. observed -- actually came from the USA, our vassal!
+Just because the USA is going straight to hell in a hand-basket is no reason to reject some of its better ideas -- such as having "Presidents Day" be observed on the third Monday of February, regardless of the traditional days in February which appear on the birth certificates of both Washington and Lincoln.
+Hey, the Soviet Union always observed the birthdays of Lenin -- and Stalin -- on the traditional days.
 And where is the Soviet Union now?
 Huh?
 Huh????????

 Time: